emmalynnnn/access-caption-check/README.md

 <img src="docs/demo3.png"/>

-6. To download the report as HTML, scroll to the bottom of the page and select "Download".
+6. To download the report as HTML, scroll to the bottom of the page and select `Download`.
 If google sheets was selected as the output, the sheet will have been automatically created and is accessible in the folder you specified and at the link at the top of the page.